matdurand/nock-rest-api/README.md

 ## Expectations

 Whatever test runner you are using, nock-uri-template provides an object to make assertions on.
-Using the object returned by `nockRestApi`, you can expect on the calls made to the api.
+Using the object returned by `nockUriTemplate`, you can expect on the calls made to the api.
 The following examples are using Jest, but they work with any runner.

 ### Expecting on calls made using certain parameters